matejholy/jira-programming/_posts/2016-08-09-create-tempo-worklog-using-scriptrunner.md

   - /main/2016/08/09/create-tempo-worklog.html
 ---

 **2019 update**: The code below no longer works with later versions of Tempo.
 Seems like the link on Adaptavist site below has been updated, so you can try that one.
 However now I highly recommend using the official [Tempo REST API](http://developer.tempo.io/doc/timesheets/api/rest/latest/#1799179586).
-It is definitely more stable than trying to call Tempo objects direcly.
+It is definitely more stable than trying to call Tempo objects directly.
 Don't worry about the _deprecated_ comment at the `worklogAttributes` JSON array.
 It works all right.

 ---